Astral could be sold piecemeal after BCE deal blocked

 "We believe breaking up Astral and selling the pieces is a viable option for the company," RBC analyst Drew McReynolds said in a note.
 "Astral has one of the best asset mixes of any Canadian media company, and we see significant buying interest from both strategic and financial players for television, radio and outdoor assets."

-Shares in Astral Media fell almost 20 percent at the market open on Friday and closed about 16 percent lower at C$39.51 on the Toronto Stock Exchange.
+Shares in Astral Media ACMa.to fell almost 20 percent at the market open on Friday and were 15 percent lower at C$39.77 at noon on the Toronto Stock Exchange.

 LITTLE SCOPE TO RESTRUCTURE